Eating well and staying active during the coronavirus (COVID-19) outbreak is important for our physical and mental wellbeing.

 Eat to feel fuller for longer

-Basing our meals around starchy foods such as pasta, rice and potatoes is a good way to keep us feeling fuller for longer.
+Basing our meals around other starchy foods such as pasta, rice and potatoes is a good way to keep us feeling fuller for longer.

 Try something different